-Hong Kong's future as global city at risk
+Hong Kong's economic success at risk as Beijing tightens grip

 Hong Kong was ranked as the world’s third-most prominent financial center, trailing only New York and London, according to a May 2019 survey from global advisor Duff & Phelps.

-Hong Kong’s economy was shoved into a recession last fall after months of pro-democracy protests that pushed back against Beijing’s efforts to forgo extradition laws and sparked renewed concerns the city’s independence was in jeopardy.
+Hong Kong’s economy was shoved into a recession last fall after months of pro-democracy protests when Beijing attempted to circumvent extradition laws, a move seen as a threat to the city's independence.

+"The erosion of Hong Kong’s autonomy will undermine the foundation of its economic success."

-The protests, which ceased around the outbreak of the COVID-19 pandemic but remain ongoing, resulted in sharp drop in visits from mainland China, the lifeblood of the economy.
+The protests, which diminished sharply amid the outbreak of the COVID-19 pandemic but have since regained momentum, resulted in a sharp drop in visits from mainland China, the lifeblood of the economy.
 Mainlanders account for 76 percent of all tourist visits.

 Hong Kong’s economy suffered further in the first quarter of this year.
-The city posted its steepest contraction on record.
-The city's economy shrunk8.9 percent year-over-year, as the COVID-19 pandemic disrupted activity and caused supply-chain disruptions.
+The city posted its steepest contraction on record, shrinking 8.9 percent year-over-year, as the pandemic disrupted activity and caused supply-chain disruptions.

-Economic activity has shown signs of rebounding as officials have been able to contain the spread of the virus.
+Economic activity has shown signs of rebounding as officials proved able to contain the spread of the virus.
 However, the continuation of mass protests would delay the recovery and “pose a downside risk” to Capital Economics’ forecast of a 5.5 percent contraction in gross domestic product this year, Williams wrote.

-Beijing tightening control over Hong Kong and essentially making it a part of mainland China, could put the special treatment received under the 1992 U.S.-Hong Kong Policy Act at risk.
+The prospect of Beijing further tightening control over Hong Kong and governing it like mainland China could also imperil the special treatment the region has received under the 1992 U.S.-Hong Kong Policy Act.

 Without the protection of the act, Hong Kong could lose access to sensitive U.S. technologies and fall subject to tariffs.

-In addition, Hong Kong would risk “being eclipsed by Shanghai in finance and other mainland ports in trade and logistics,” Williams wrote.
+In addition, it would risk “being eclipsed by Shanghai in finance and other mainland ports in trade and logistics,” Williams wrote.